SAP-samples/teched2022-DT262/exercises/ex2/README.md

 <i>Note: Once you completed the variables and deployed the bot, you may need to repeat this step and re-enter all variables again, if you want to change your input.
 At this moment also, SAP Build Process Automation does not allow the deleting of a deployed automation.</i>

-## Exercise 2.2 Run the Business Process
+## Exercise 2.2 Exceute the Business Process

 After completing these steps you will have...